 MSA leakage could be especially problematic when taking NIRSpec IFU observations of nearby galaxies or star-forming regions, where the closed MSA is illuminated by a large, yet spatially variable, astronomical object.
 In any cases where leakage is determined to be a significant source of contamination, and cannot be removed by dithers or nods, it may be advantageous to take one or more exposures with the MSA commanded closed (known as "leakcals").

-It is important to recognize that, as we enter the early months of Cycle 1, we are gaining our first real experience with MSA leakage.
-Users should expect that our understanding of it may evolve from pre-launch models (Deshpande et al. 2018), and that documentation will be updated as soon as is feasible.
-Therefore, we recommend that observers concerned with MSA leakage revisit documentation periodically, and consult the JWST Help Desk as needed.
+At this time, we are still gaining experience with MSA leakage in real observations.
+Users should expect that our understanding of it may evolve from pre-launch models (Deshpande et al. 2018), but at the time of the Cycle 2 Call for proposals, updated information is not available.
+Therefore, it is recommended that observers concerned with MSA leakage plan conservatively, and consult the JWST Help Desk as needed.